zenlex/zenlex/README.md

 # Welcome to my Humble Code Abode 🙏

 ## About Me
 I've been involved with interactive technology for most of my life.
 I enjoy taking things apart to figure out how they work.
 I'm an excellent researcher and self-learner.
 I'm currently participating in a 'batch' at the [Recurse Center](https://www.recurse.com) to sharpen my skills and be inspired by a cohort of talented programmers.
-In my former life I was a Lighting and Sound Designer and Production Manager for Theatre, Opera, and Dance and an educator at the University level.
+Previously I taught at Universities and worked as a Lighting and Sound Designer and Production Manager.

 ## Languages & Tools
 <div>